sandbox-bio/sandbox.bio/src/content/viral-phylogenetics/steps/Step3.md

 We will use [FastTree](https://morgannprice.github.io/fasttree/) to generate an unrooted phylogenetic tree to assess relative ancestral relationships between our samples.

-1. Try <Execute command="FastTree" inline /> to take a look at the usage instructions.
+1. Try <Execute command="FastTree -help" inline /> to take a look at the usage instructions.

 2. Now, generate our phylogenetic tree: